Domi and JD Beck

 Domi and JD Beck (stylized as DOMi & JD BECK) are a jazz duo consisting of French keyboardist Domi Louna and American drummer JD Beck.
 The two met in 2018 and have since worked with Thundercat, Anderson .Paak, Herbie Hancock, Eric Andre, Ariana Grande, Earl Sweatshirt, Bruno Mars, Kim Namjoon, and many more.
 They released their first single, "Smile", and debut album, Not Tight, as a duo in 2022.
 They received two Grammy Award nominations in 2022, for Best New Artist and Best Contemporary Instrumental Album for Not Tight.
+In July 2026, they released their second album, "Who Asked?".

 Background

 Domi Louna (born Domitille Degalle) is originally from France and began playing piano, keyboard, and drums at age 3.
 She was enrolled in the Conservatoire de Nancy at age five to study jazz and classical music, and later studied at both the Conservatoire de Paris and the Berklee College of Music in Boston, Massachusetts after moving to the United States.
 Her videos performing original works later gained the notice of several prominent jazz and hip-hop musicians, such as Anderson .Paak, Louis Cole, and Thundercat, who have worked with her in several music projects and performances.

 JD Beck grew up near Dallas, Texas.
 He began playing piano at age 5 and switched to drums at age 9.
-At around 10, he began playing gigs with and receiving mentorship from Cleon Edwards (of Erykah Badu's band), Robert "Sput" Searight, and soul musician Jon Bap.
-In 2021, he began playing in Mac DeMarco's touring band, possibly leading the way to their collaboration on Not Tight.
+At around 10, he began playing gigs with and receiving mentorship from Cleon Edwards (of Erykah Badu's band), Robert "Sput" Searight (of Snarky Puppy), and soul musician Jon Bap.
+In 2021, he began playing in Mac DeMarco's touring band.

 Both Domi Louna and JD Beck have been described as child prodigies.